Luis Urías Player Props: Brewers vs. Mets

-On Tuesday, Luis Urias (on the back of going 1-for-3) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+After going 0-for-3 in his most recent game, Luis Urias and the Milwaukee Brewers face the New York Mets (who will hand the ball to Kodai Senga) at 7:10 PM ET on Wednesday.

-In his most recent game he had a one-hit showing (1-for-3) against the Mets.
+In his previous game he had a hitless showing (0-for-3) against the Mets.

 Luis Urías Game Info & Props vs. the Mets